DreamersofDay/guides/protocols/soa/README.md

 SOA, with it’s legacy, brings along with it a lot of baggage.
 We need to explicitly say what we are not talking about.

-A quick aside about vendors: I’ll also say that a vendor is trying to sell us as “SOA” in a box is snake oil.
+A quick aside about vendors: If a third party vendor is trying to sell us “SOA” in a box, what they're really seeling is snake oil.
 It doesn’t exist and never will.
-SOA are specific to businesses.
+Service based architectures are specific to businesses.
 There is no one size fits all.
 Vendors make money off of middleware for middleware for middleware and they just want to sell you as much as possible (and support contracts of course). _[Rant over]_

 Many service oriented technologies have been tried over the years in SOA, most of them have failed or been deprecated by something better.
-Many of them sounded like good ideas at the time, but as time progressed, they were proven to be
+Many of them sounded like good ideas at the time, but as time progressed, they were proven to be poor choices for one reason or another.

 The following technologies should not be part of our SOA.
 Not only that, but as we are building, we should avoid making the same mistakes that they did.
 That